 The University underlines the importance of using interactive teaching methods such as class discussions, projects, and presentations.
 These methods are used to help students gain more knowledge and practical skills.
-The class sizes are usually kept under 35 students which allows the teaching staff to use interactive learning methods.
+The class sizes are usually kept under 35 students, which allows the teaching staff to use interactive learning methods.
 The Moodle platform is used to share articles, newspaper reports, case studies, lecture notes, and class materials.
 The students can also use the platform to easily contact their teachers.
-Moreover, guest speakers from various organizations as well as members of local organizations or of others universities are regularly invited to give seminars, presentations or workshops (SER 1.2.4).
+Moreover, the program supports the involvement of guest speakers from various organizations (SER 1.2.4).

-The teaching staff of the program is using electronic and media teaching aids in the courses, including PowerPoint presentations and videos.
+The teaching staff of the program uses electronic and media teaching aids in the courses, including PowerPoint presentations and videos.
 Some courses are still taught in the form of distance learning.
 The lecturers have the possibility to upload their course contents on Moodle.
 Under normal conditions, the courses are delivered in classrooms fully equipped with central cooling and heating system, desktop PCs and remote-controlled projectors.
-Microsoft Teams was still used for hybrid and online courses during fall 2021-2022.
 Since the Covid-19 pandemic, online teaching has also been used as a compulsory method.
 Microsoft Teams is still being used by the teaching staff for hybrid and online courses.
-The departments are encouraged by the University to organize Departmental meetings with the students to discuss eventual issues and increase the students' involvement in new developments and measures taken to increase the quality of education (SER 1.2.5).
+The departments are encouraged by the University to organize Departmental meetings with the students to discuss eventual issues and increase the students'

+involvement in new developments and measures taken to increase the quality of education (SER 1.2.5).